tttyyhywb/Java_project/README.md

 > * 3.4 restart the mongodb service with 'run -p 27017:27017 -v $PWD/db:/data/db -d mongo --auth'
 > * 3.5 and now if you want to do something in database you should auth(db.auth('username','password')) firstly and have the rights
 > * 3.6 then you should config another 2 properties (username , password)

-##How to exec shell command in docker container
-> * docker exec -it container-name bash